Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Results

-Megaregions, in general, are larger than communities or nodal clusters, though with some exceptions.
-The largest megaregion is in the Midwest connecting Minneapolis from the west to Western Pennsylvania in the east, comprising 388 total counties.
-The largest community yields a similar number of counties at 356 but is located in the Georgia-Tennesee region, centered around Atlanta (see table \ref{tab:sizes}).
-The largest communities, though similar in size to megaregions, appear to be in the southern central part of the US, where megaregions cover the least amount of ground in (fig \ref{fig:fig2_allresults}).
-Though megaregions tend to be larger than the average community, the megaregions in the South and central part of the US still do not take into account the counties with smaller commuter volumes.
-The coverage rate of commuting volumes is lower than communities for both within-county and between-county cases.
-The CCME algorithm tends to find larger communities in counties that are more tightly connected by commuting, while megaregions tend to identify clusters of large population centers that are relatively proximal.
-The \textit{Piedmont} megaregion stretches from Atlanta, GA to central NC, and only comprises around 150 counties while most communities around that region are more concentric in shape and spread towards smaller, more rural areas but contain many more counties, upwards of 350.
-Megaregions are also altogether missing in the central US, where very large clusters are also found.
-Perhaps because cities like Tulsa do not have massive centers of population, they are not accounted for by megaregions.
-However, these cities , though less populous, are still influential commuter hubs that facilitate the formation of large regions that are tied together by commuting.
+Megaregions, in general, are larger than clusters \chsb{from CCME-SL}.
+The largest megaregion is in the Midwest connecting Minneapolis to Western Pennsylvania.
+The largest community yields a similar number of counties but is located in the Georgia-Tennesee region, centered around Atlanta (see table \ref{tab:sizes}). \ch{The largest communities appear to be in the southern central part of the US, where megaregions cover the least amount of ground (figure \ref{fig:comparison_of_methods}).} Though megaregions tend to be larger than the average community, the megaregions in the \jf{southern and central parts} of the US still do not take into account the counties with smaller commuter volumes.
+The coverage \jf{rate for commuter volumes by megaregion is lower than that generated by communities for both intra-county and inter-county cases.} The CCME-SL algorithm tends to find larger communities in counties that are more tightly connected by commuting, while megaregions tend to \jf{identify large population centers located in relative proximity to one another.} The Piedmont megaregion stretches from \jf{Atlanta to central North Carolina and only comprises around 150 counties.
+Most communities around that region are} \fixed{focused on population centers.} \jf{Cities like Tulsa in \jf{the} central US are not accounted for by megaregions possibly because they do not have large population centers.} However, these cities are still influential commuter hubs that facilitate the formation of large \jf{regions tied} together by commuting.

-The mean sizes of communities far exceed those of MSAs in all Census Divisions, except in the western states, where the communities are only somewhat larger than MSAs (see table \ref{tab:comparisonwithMSA}).
+The mean sizes of communities far exceed those of MSAs in all Census Divisions, except in the Western states, where the communities are only somewhat larger than MSAs (see \jf{Table} \ref{tab:comparisonwithMSA}).
 In the East South Central Division, the average cluster size is the largest at 59.
-In the Mountain and Pacific regions, however, the sizes of clusters is almost on par with the number of MSAs.
-The largest delineated region centers around the Atlanta area in East South Central region, which is where the largest MSA is similarly located.
+In the Mountain and Pacific \jf{Divisions,} however, the \jf{mean size of clusters is so small as to be almost on} par with the number of MSAs.
+The largest delineated \fixed{cluster} \jf{is centered on} the Atlanta area in \jf{the} East South Central \jf{Division,} which is \jf{also where the largest MSA is located.}